 Construction On Border Crossing Continues Despite Government Shutdown

-SAN DIEGO - Construction will continue on the ongoing expansion of the San Ysidro border crossing between Tijuana and San Diego despite the temporary United States government shutdown.
+Construction will continue on the ongoing expansion of the San Ysidro border crossing between Tijuana and San Diego despite the temporary federal government shutdown.

 "We have sufficient government personnel able to oversee the work at these projects during this lapse," a spokeswoman for the General Services Administration, which is building the project, told the newspaper.